Dvogonen/cyclop_plus/README.md

-#CYCLOP+ v1.5
+#CYCLOP+ v1.6

 ###Introduction and Functions
 The major function of this project (CYCLOP+) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
 The second major function is to add support for an external OLED display that information can be presented to the user.
-No hardware alteration is necessary to use CYCLOP+.
-The OLED display modification is optional.
-The buzzer modification is also optional.
+The third is to add a graphical scanner for the complete 5.8 GHz band.
+This includes the low channels on the low band.
+Installation of an OLED display was optional in version 1.5 and lower.
+Due to the added complexity of the user interface, an OLED display is a requirement to use version 1.6 and later of CYCLOP+.
+A battery warning buzzer may be attached.
+That modification is optional.

 ###Version History
-* 1.0 Initial dev version, not released
-* 1.1 Functionly complete dev version, not released
-* 1.2 Timing optimizations.
-First released version.
-2016-06-20
+* 1.6 Favourite band selection, Improved button timing, menu based interface - WORK IN PROGRESS - NOT YET RELEASED
+* 1.5 Full 48 channel Low Band support added.
+One click wakeup.
+Alarm level configuration.
+2017-03-10
+* 1.4 SH1106 OLED support added.
+Button timing improved.
+Low battery alarm added.
+2016-08-20
 * 1.3 Configration options added.
 Screensaver mode added.
 Battery meter added.
 2016-07-15
-* 1.4 SH1106 OLED support added.
-Button timing improved.
-Low battery alarm added.
-2016-08-20
-* 1.5 Full 48 channel Low Band support added.
-One click wakeup.
-Alarm level configuration.
-2017-03-10
+* 1.2 Timing optimizations.
+First released version.
+2016-06-20
+* 1.1 Functionly complete dev version, not released
+* 1.0 Initial dev version, not released

 ###Informative Links